JimmyL76/LittleGPU/README.md

 ## Next Steps

 Currently working on...
-- [ ] Finish actual memory module and logic
+- [ ] Finish memory module and logic
 - [ ] Simulation and verification

 Next in line...